Millennium-Classroom/Project-2_0-Introduction-to-Robotics-with-Java/README.md

 ## ***Robot Code Requirements***
 ***Project Name: `2022-Project2_0`***

+- Double check, triple check that the motor you are running is the correct motor for the correct ID.
+Do not run code without double checking, otherwise you maybe spinning the arm or the turret at very dangerous speeds.
-- Create a FalconFX object with the ID corresponding to a motor on the drivetrain of the 2022 robot in Robot.java
+- Create a FalconFX object with the ID corresponding to a motor on the intake of the 2022 robot in Robot.java
-- Create a TalonSRX object with the ID corresponding to a motor on the drivetrain of the 2018 or 2019 robot in Robot.java
+- Create a TalonSRX object with the ID corresponding to a motor on the intake of the 2018 or 2019 robot in Robot.java
 - Spin motor at a constant 0.3 percent output and then try spinning the motor at the same speed in the opposite direction.
 	- Hint: write this in teleopPeriodic()